 Who We Are

-"The Politics of Inequality" - that is what we call our Cluster of Excellence within the framework of the Excellence Strategy of the federal and state governments.
+"The Politics of Inequality: Perceptions, Participation and Policies" - that is what we call our Cluster of Excellence within the framework of the Excellence Strategy of the federal and state governments.
 This cluster of excellence is a joint project of researchers from political science, sociology, economy, linguistics, psychology and education studies.

 We study the cycle that is formed by the perception of unequally distributed resources, political mobilisation resulting from perceived inequality, the policy measures undertaken to deal with them, and their impact on the underlying distribution of resources.
 Besides inequality of economic resources (wealth), we are interested in unequally distributed access to information, the effects of education and language, and the effects of group membership with pertaining rights and privileges (or the lack thereof).